allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 Expected that the reader has understood official Parity documents and explainers regarding upgrades and [governance].

+Document is not intentended to described detailed specificaitons of quality gates.

 ## Constraints

-- Upgrades can be done only under `Root` origin.
+- Upgrades can be done only under `Root` origin, but cannot be `single signature`
-- Upgrades are not immediate because runtime should be copied to the majority of parachain collators and relay validators and be enabled simultaneously on a specific block in the future.
+- Upgrades are not immediate because runtime should be copied to parachain collators and relay validators and be enabled simultaneously on a specific block in the future.

 ## Flow

+### Overview

 ### I want some code to be running in Picasso parachain